15 Best Brain Teaser Movies of All Time

 6. Mystic River (2003)

 I wasn’t quite convinced by the ending of ‘Mystic River’ when I first saw it.
-But on repeat viewings I realised that the film wasn’t about Katie’s death.
+But on repeat viewings, I realized that the film wasn’t about Katie’s death.
 It’s about that traumatic childhood incident that lingers in the minds of the film’s main characters and how it shaped up their lives as adults.
-The gloomy atmosphere of the film beautifully reflects the the mood of its perennially wounded characters.
-Eastwood’s direction here is beyond brilliant as he keeps you on the edge while providing intense focus on his characters which makes the film a deeply emotional experience.
+The gloomy atmosphere of the film beautifully reflects the mood of its perennially wounded characters.
+Eastwood’s direction here is beyond brilliant as he keeps you on the edge while providing intense focus on his characters, making the film a deeply emotional experience.

 5. Memories of Murder (2003)